Modern Slavery Voluntary Statement

 We oppose slavery in all its forms.

-Policies and risk management processes have been implemented to identify and address the risk of modern slavery in our supply chain.
-This includes staff training, routine supplier evaluation, and supply chain mapping that encompasses a range of environmental and ethical risks, including modern slavery.
+Over the reporting period policies and risk management processes have been implemented and enhanced, to identify and address the risk of modern slavery in our supply chain.
+This includes compulsory staff training, the implementation of a dedicated modern slavery section in our supplier screening and qualifying process, engaging more with suppliers on modern slavery issues and conducting routine supplier evaluation, and supply chain mapping that encompasses a range of environmental and ethical risks, including modern slavery.

 Operations and supply chains